c-sanders/Quaternion/README.md

 One of the reasons complex numbers exist, is because they compensate for a critical shortcoming in the natural numbers, i.e. real numbers, integer numbers, fractions, and the like.
-This shortcoming is what we saw above - the inability to be able to take the square root of natural numbers when their value is negative.
+This shortcoming is what we saw above - the inability of the natural numbers to be able to have the square root of their value taken, when this value is negative.

 If we have a number line which we label x, then the complex plane which is associated with this number line can be thought of as an extension to those numbers which reside